jsovandoarriagada/purple-man-gaming-v2/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-👉 To get a local copy up and running follow these simple example steps:
+👉 To get a local copy up and running follow these simple steps:

 1️⃣ Clone the repository
    ```sh